Review: Benro Mammoth TMTH44C Tripod

 From a usability standpoint, when a leg is fulled collapsed, you can grab all of its locks at once and with a single quarter-twist, loosen or tighten all of them, making the tripod pretty fast to set up and tear down.
 The angle and leg locks work well with positive engagement and zero slippage.

-Grab a handful of knobs and a quarter twist is all it takes to unfurl the legs
+Grab a handful of knobs and a quarter twist is all it takes to free the legs

 Despite the name, the video bowl is extremely useful for still photography and has quickly become one of my favorite features.
 It pivots very smoothly up to 15° in any direction and locks solidly in place using a short-handled clamp on the underside of the spider.
 It's super useful for leveling the tripod without having to painstakingly adjust each leg.
 With the tripod leveled, the head will pan on a level plane, which is essential for capturing panoramas or video pans.
 To level the tripod with the video bowl, however, also requires a bubble level on the base of the head.
 The WH15 head has one, but it's not a common feature on ball heads, which tend to come with levels on the clamp but not on the base.
 I think Benro should have put a bubble level on the video bowl itself, which would have made the feature usable with any head.

-The video bowl (the half-round thing under the head) provides 15° of rotation in any direction and locks in place by tightening the handle under the spider
+The video bowl (the half-ball thing under the head) provides 15° of rotation in any direction and locks in place by tightening the handle under the spider

 The bowl levels the head very quickly, but you'll need a bubble level on the head to do it